-Factory shutdowns last spring during the pandemic and now the global shortage of semiconductor chips have both contributed to the decrease in new cars.
+Factory shutdowns last spring during the pandemic and now the global shortage of semiconductor chips have both contributed to the decrease in

 In fact, when new supply does come in, many of those are already sold.
 The microchip shortage has driven demand in the used car market—and for consumers, that has meant higher prices and weeks or months spent waiting for the new vehicle they want.